-It’s been a while since I’ve blogged about a dessert recipe.
-Over a month in fact.
-Last time was No-Bake Amaretto Truffles I made in April.
+It’s been a while since I’ve blogged about a dessert recipe—over a month.
+The last time was the No-Bake Amaretto Truffles I made in April.
 I don’t have a huge sweet tooth, but wow!
 I feel like I need to redeem myself in a big way, and this Baklava Cheesecake recipe sounds like it’s up to the challenge.
 Did I say I didn’t have a huge sweet tooth?
 I’m starting to wonder after reading over this recipe…

 This Baklava Cheesecake is such a fun twist on the traditional Greek dessert.
 With all the flavors of cinnamon, honey and walnuts, it’s a fun way to mix together two delicious desserts into one!